-A bad car battery or low battery charge is a widespread problem for a car alarm that goes off at night.
+A bad car battery or low battery charge is a widespread reason why a car alarm goes off at night.
 If you hear the car alarm going off at night and the car battery is dead in the morning, the car battery may be bad.

-If your car alarm is going off, but you can still start your car without issue, it is most likely something else faulty.
+If your car alarm is going off, but you can still start your car without issue, it is most likely something else that is faulty.

 You can test your car battery with a car battery tester or just by using a multimeter to see how good it is and replace it if it is bad.

-A sensitive shock or movement sensor can trigger the alarm.
+An overly sensitive shock or movement sensor can trigger the alarm.
 In this case, your car alarm might go off even if a dog or a cat gently touches your car.
-The type of shock and movement sensors you have in your car depends greatly on your car model and if the car alarm is an aftermarket alarm system installed in your car or a car alarm from the factory.
+The type of shock and movement sensors you have in your car depends greatly on your car model, and if the car alarm is an aftermarket alarm system installed in your car or a car alarm from the factory.

-In some car models with a car alarm from the factory, you can program the shock and movement sensors’ sensitiveness with a diagnostic scanner.
+In some car models with a car alarm from the factory, you can program the shock and movement sensors’ sensitivity with a diagnostic scanner.

 This is often needed on cars like Audi and Volkswagen because their sensors are over-sensitive from the factory, and this can sometimes cause them to go off needlessly.

 Some aftermarket car alarm systems do also have adjustable sensors.
 Check the car alarm manual for more information.

 Modern vehicles have a hood latch sensor, which triggers the alarm if someone tries to force open your car’s hood.

-Depending on your car’s condition, very likely dust, grime, and debris will collect where the hood latch sensor is located, and this causes the alarm to go off.
+Depending on your car’s condition, dust, grime, and debris will very likely collect where the hood latch sensor is located, and this can cause the alarm to go off.

 You can find the hood latch sensor inside the hood lock most of the time, but it can also be installed externally.